imMMQ/scMageck/README.md

 You can install scMAGeCK R package by following steps.
 We will submit the R package to Bioconductor soon.

+First, download scMAGeCK R source code from "Downloads" tab.

-Open your RStudio and click on the Terminal tab (next to the Console tab):
+Second, in the command line (if you are using RStudio, open your RStudio and click on the "Terminal" tab which is next to the Console tab), type the following command:

     cd scMAGeCK_package_folder